Edward Noyes Westcott

 Edward Noyes Westcott (September 27, 1846 – March 31, 1898) was an American banker and author, best known as the author of David Harum.

-Biography
+Early life

 Edward Noyes Westcott was born on September 27, 1846, in Syracuse, New York.
 His father was professor, dentist, dental college founder, and politician Amos Westcott who served as mayor of Syracuse.
 Edward's brother Frank Nash Westcott was a minister and author who wrote on Catholicism and two novels.

+Career

 He was educated a local schools until he turned sixteen and began working in a bank.
 Westcott remained in that career for the rest of his life.
-He died on March 31, 1898, also in Syracuse.

 David Harum

 Westcott began writing David Harum, a novel set in upstate New York, while on leave from his banking career because he was sick with chronic tuberculosis.
 The book was rejected several times, but in December 1897 reached Ripley Hitchcock, an editor at D. Appleton & Company.
 Hitchcock edited the book, which was eventually published in September 1898, and became an immediate best-seller.
 Westcott had died several months earlier.